Purely functional data structure: Example: queue

 Amortized queues are composed of two singly-linked lists: the front and the reversed rear.
 Elements are added to the rear list and are removed from the front list.
 Furthermore, whenever the front queue is empty, the rear queue is reversed and becomes the front, while the rear queue becomes empty.
 The amortized time complexity of each operation is constant.
 Each cell of the list is added, reversed and removed at most once.
 In order to avoid an inefficient operation where the rear list is reversed, real-time queues add the restriction that the rear list is only as long as the front list.
-To ensure that the rear list becomes longer than the front list, the front list is appended to the rear list and reversed.
+To ensure that the front list stays longer than the rear list, the rear list is reversed and appended to the front list.
 Since this operation is inefficient, it is not performed immediately.
 Instead, it is spread out over the subsequent operations.
 Thus, each cell is computed before it is needed, and the new front list is totally computed before a new inefficient operation needs to be called.